ElixirTeSS/TeSS/docs/production.md

 ## Configure Sidekiq

 Sidekiq, which runs asynchronous tasks in TeSS, needs to be configured to run as a service.
-An example systemd service configuration is provided at `config/sidekiq.service.example`.
+Examples of Systemd and Upstart service configurations are provided under `config/sidekiq/`.
+In this example we will use Systemd.

 Run the following commands as your TeSS application user (e.g. `tess`).

 Copy the example config file to the user's systemd directory:

     mkdir -p ~/.config/systemd/user
-    cp config/sidekiq.service.example ~/.config/systemd/user/sidekiq.service
+    cp config/sidekiq/systemd/sidekiq.service.example ~/.config/systemd/user/sidekiq.service

 Then open it in your editor and change the `WorkingDirectory` field to your TeSS install directory, and the `ExecStart` field if you are using a different RVM alias than what is suggested in this guide.